RE

 Collective Worship is central to the life of our school.
 We join as a school family every week for whole school worship.
 We pray together, share and hear the Good News, celebrate our talents and gifts and praise God through song.
 Children show reverence during worship and an atmosphere of reflection and stillness is created.

 Children join together for communal prayer in Key stages (Foundation Phase / Key Stage 2) once a week.
-Children engage in Bible stories, Pupil virtues or explore Global issues.
+Children engage in Bible stories, Pupil virtues, CST or explore Global issues.

-Children are actively involved in planning and delivering some collective worships in their classrooms weekly.
+Children are actively involved in planning and delivering collective worship in their classrooms weekly.

 Further celebrations include: